arthurtuio/aws-certified-solutions-architect-associate/04-Databases.md

 > - Max retention period is 35 days.
 > - Always attempts to maintain at least 3 copies of your data (the original and replica on the compute nodes and a backup in Amazon S3)
 > - Redshift can also asynchronously replicate your snapshots to S3 in another region for disaster recovery
+- Pricing:
-- Pricing is by Compute Node Hours (Total number of hours you run across all your compute nodes for the billing period).
+> - by Compute Node Hours (Total number of hours you run across all your compute nodes for the billing period).
 Not charged for leader node hours, only compute nodes.
 - Security:
 > - Encrypted in transit using SSL
 > - Encrypted at rest using AES-256 encryption